Tech Giants Pull Stocks Lower as Dow Falls More Than 600 Points

 "The important thing for investors is that these tensions around trade, these tensions around technology and technology transfers, and tensions around geopolitics more broadly, these issues are going to persist and maybe even heighten as we go forward," said Joseph Little, chief global strategist at HSBC Global Asset Management.

 Corporate earnings news drove swings in individual stocks.
-Shares of Exxon Mobil and Chevron ticked down 6.2% and 1.8%, respectively, after the companies reported a drop in demand on the back of shelter-in-place rules.
+Shares of Exxon Mobil and Chevron dropped after the companies reported a drop in demand on the back of shelter-in-place rules.
 The energy companies also said they would both cut back capital spending plans for 2020.
+Exxon fell $3.33, or 7.2%, to $43.14, while Chevron edged down $2.56, or 2.8%, to $89.44.

-Shares of Tesla plunged Friday after Chief Executive Elon Musk tweeted that the auto maker's share price was "too high."
-Tesla stock dropped about 9.9% to $704.61.
+Shares of Tesla plunged after Chief Executive Elon Musk tweeted that the auto maker's share price was "too high."
+Tesla stock dropped $80.56, or 10.3% to $701.32.
 Still, the shares are sitting on gains of almost 70% this year.

-Clorox added 2.8% after the household-supplies producer issued more optimistic guidance on higher demand for cleaning supplies.
+Clorox shares added $6.27, or 3.4%, to $192.71 after the household-supplies producer issued more optimistic guidance on higher demand for cleaning supplies.

-Brent crude, the global oil benchmark, slipped 0.5% to $26.34 a barrel, a muted move given wild swings in energy markets in recent weeks.
+Brent crude, the global oil benchmark, slipped Friday but rose 6.6% this week to settle at $26.44 a barrel, snapping a three-week losing streak marked by huge swings.
 Analysts expect demand for fuel to rise as lockdown rules are gradually lifted and supply eases as output cuts agreed by the Organization of the Petroleum Exporting Countries come through.

 The U.K.'s FTSE 100 dropped 2.3%.
 Japan's Nikkei 225 closed down 2.8% and Australia's S&P/ASX 200 ended 5% lower.
 Markets in China, Hong Kong and across most of Europe were closed for the May Day holiday.